 In the Crystal Dynamics games: Lara's mom was accidentally killed by Amanda, and her dad was killed by Natla.

 Plucky Comic Relief: Larson and Pierre in the Core Design continuity - most obviously in Chronicles.
 Also, both versions of Zip fill this role in both the Core and Crystal Dynamics continuities, although it's more downplayed in the latter.

 Press X to Not Die: The "Quick-time events"/"interactive cutscenes" In the Crystal Dynamics games.

 Product Placement: In Legend, some name brand SUVs (Jeep) and motorcycles (Ducati) were prominently displayed, and even used by Lara.
 One line of dialogue has Lara talk about the performance capabilities of a Ducati bike just as she jumps on it.

 Public Domain Artifact: Several, including Excalibur and the Spear of Destiny.
 The Ark of the Covenant makes a cameo appearance as well.

 Punctuated!
 For!
 Emphasis!: Lara has an admirable and frightening go at this where thanks to punctuating each word with a gunshot right by Amanda's face is even more powerful than Leonidas.

-Rapunzel Hair: Almost knee-length in IV, but gets shorter and shorter in every sequel.
+Rapunzel Hair: Almost knee-length in IV, but gets shorter and shorter from then on.